Haxprox/etoken-checker/README.md

 ```
 **You will be prompted to specify your current eToken or smart card ID, agent parameters and systemd/autostart daemon ways.**

 **NOTE**: SystemD way doesn't support notification.
-The peferable way is to choose 'autostart' folder according to your local home directory.
+The preferable way is to choose 'autostart' folder according to your local home directory.

 3. Watcher now is deamonized and working.